 Launched in 2007, the institute is the first of its kind in Canada, combining our expertise in basic cancer biology and veterinary medicine to take an integrated approach to cancer studies that cannot be matched in human research settings.
 The ICCI is dedicated to furthering the understanding of the cancer for the benefit of all species, including humans.

 It entails collaborative research of more than 30 cancer investigators from at least a dozen departments across the university: cancer biologists, veterinarians, chemists, mathematicians, computer scientists, toxicologists, psychologists and others who represent Guelph’s unique capacity to broaden the scope of research and deepen our understanding of cancer.
 Furthermore, ICCI includes external research groups from The Univeristy of Waterloo & The Univeristy of Toronto.

-A key component of this groundbreaking initiative is the establishment of a world-class Animal Cancer Centre in the OVC Teaching Hospital.
+A key component of this groundbreaking initiative is the establishment of a world-class Animal Cancer Centre in the OVC Health Sciences Centre.
 The centre is dedicated to cancer diagnosis, treatment, teaching and clinical research.